openstack/manila/HACKING.rst

 - [M310] Check for improper use of logging format arguments.
 - [M312] Use assertIsNone(...) instead of assertEqual(None, ...).
 - [M313] Use assertTrue(...) rather than assertEqual(True, ...).
-- [M319] Validate that debug level logs are not translated.
 - [M323] Ensure that the _() function is explicitly imported to ensure proper translations.
 - [M325] str() and unicode() cannot be used on an exception.
 Remove or use six.text_type().
 - [M326] Translated messages cannot be concatenated.
 String should be